megyant/42_libft/README.md

 ### Bonus Part

-These functions are bonus functions:

-these functions are using the following structure (linked list):
+The functions bellow are using the following liked list structure:

 ```c
 typedef struct s_list